8 Halloween English Lessons for Fun, Spooky Learning

 - Skeleton in the closet

 Once you have 15 to 20 idioms, print out the list and cut them into strips such that there’s one idiom per small slip of paper.
-Now there’s just one more part to prepare: the meanings of all of the idioms.

 - Divide your students into small groups or pairs, depending on class size.